 Scott formed Intersect Development Group after a successful nine years as a Senior Vice President and Partner at Majestic Realty Co.
 Intersect will continue that legacy of quality industrial development throughout the Southeastern United States.
-A privately held and funded development group, Intersect will be developing industrial buildings of varying sizes targeting e-commerce users, regional distributors, and local businesses.
+A privately held and funded development group, Intersect Development Group will be developing industrial buildings of varying sizes targeting e-commerce users, regional distributors, and local businesses.

 Scott formed Intersect Development Group after a successful nine years as a Senior Vice President and Partner at Majestic Realty Co.
-Intersect will continue that legacy of quality industrial development throughout the Southeastern United States.
+Intersect Development Group will continue that legacy of quality industrial development throughout the Southeastern United States.

 Scott became involved with Majestic Realty Co. (the largest privately held industrial developer in the U.S.) when his small development company was acquired in 2012.
 He was active in all parts of the Atlanta operation but, primarily, focused on the development and expansion of the company’s existing assets and the acquisition of new strategic sites or buildings.